 - I need help editing my manuscript.
 (ANSWER: Congratulations!
 That means you are nearly done.
 We’ll be happy to help you edit your manuscript.)

 - I am looking for a proofreader.
 (ANSWER: This is the right place.
-Please fill in the form on the right, and we’ll get you started.)
+Please fill in the form on this page, and we’ll get you started.)

 - How much does editing cost?
 (ANSWER: The price depends if it is a fairly simple edit, or if there are structural issues to address with the manuscript or technical language.
-Please fill in the form on the right, for a free quote.)
+Please fill in the form on this page, for a free quote.)

 - Do I need an editor or a writer?
 (ANSWER: We have seen many manuscripts that need very little editing, and others that need to be rewritten almost from scratch – and many in between.
-Please fill in the form to the write, and we’ll be happy to provide a free quote based on what you have written.)
+Please fill the form on this page, and we’ll be happy to provide a free quote based on what you have written.)

 - I need to hire an editor.
 (ANSWER: What are you waiting for?
-Just fill in the form to the right and let’s get started.)
+Just fill in the form on this page and let’s get started.)